- This post contains affiliate links. Read more here.

 - If your dog suffers from anxiety or likes to sleep curled up, the Best Friends by Sheri Original Calming Donut is a popular calming bed that dog parents rave about—including our calming bed testers.

 Exercise is essential for dogs, and taking them on walks is one of the best and easiest ways to provide this.
-When choosing walking gear for your dog, Sims says she tries to focus on these three factors: proper fit, control, and comfort.
+Here’s the dog walking gear you should have on hand.

 - Leash.
 While there are many kinds of leashes (like hands-free leashes, long lines, and waterproof leads), it’s a good idea always to have one or two basic 6-foot nylon leashes for walks or trips outside the house.